vijayanandrp/blog/oneword/airflow.md

 Core Concepts [DAGs -> Operators -> Task -> Task Instance]
 ------------------------------------------------------------
 #### DAGs - Directed Acyclic Graphs (Operators)

+An acyclic graph is **a graph without cycles (a cycle is a complete circuit)**.
+When following the graph from node to node, you will never visit the same node twice.
+This graph (the thick black line) is acyclic, as it has no cycles (complete circuits).
+A connected acyclic graph, like the one above, is called a tree.

 DAGs is a group of operators in each node.
 1. Nodes and Edges are directed
 2. No loops